cnapy-org/CNApy-guide/manuscript.md

-This manuscript is a template (aka "rootstock") for [Manubot](https://manubot.org/ "Manubot"), a tool for writing scholarly manuscripts.
-Use this template as a starting point for your manuscript.

-The rest of this document is a full list of formatting elements/features supported by Manubot.
+*The rest of this document is a full list of formatting elements/features supported by Manubot.
-Compare the input (`.md` files in the `/content` directory) to the output you see below.
+Compare the input (`.md` files in the `/content` directory) to the output you see below.*

 ## Basic formatting